DLR-RM/stable-baselines3/docs/guide/plotting.rst

 - ``l``: Episode length (number of steps)
 - ``t``: Timestamp (wall-clock time when episode ended)

-Additional columns may be present if you log custom metrics in the environment's info dict.
+Additional columns may be present if you log custom metrics in the environment"s info dict.

 .. note::

     The plotting functions automatically handle multiple monitor files from the same directory, which occurs when using vectorized environments.
-The files are loaded and sorted by timestamp to maintain proper chronological order.
+The episodes are loaded and sorted by timestamp to maintain proper chronological order.